-The defendants have consented to the entry of a judgment that permanently enjoins them from future violations of the Securities Act and Exchange Act and orders them to pay over $3.75 million in disgorgement and civil penalties.
-Additionally, the final judgment bars Zou and Qiu "from serving as officers and directors of a public company for a period of ten years."
+The defendants have consented to a final judgment that permanently enjoins them from future violations of the Exchange Act and orders them to pay over $135,000 in disgorgement and prejudgment interest combined.

 - Expert Testimony